truongnmt/iroha/docs/source/guides/k8s-deployment.rst

     Apply complete!
 Resources: 39 added, 0 changed, 0 destroyed.

 We are now ready to deploy k8s cluster.
-Wait a couple of minutes before instances are ready.
+Wait a couple of minutes before instances are initialized.

 Setting up k8s cluster
 ^^^^^^^^^^^^^^^^^^^^^^